Accepted Manuscript File Formats

-Digital Image Guide: The Journal requires that digital artwork be prepared according to professional standards.
-Digital files must meet Journal requirements to be accepted for publication.
+Digital Image Guide: Digital artwork should be prepared according to professional standards and must meet Journal requirements to be accepted for publication.
 Files that do not meet the guidelines will be rejected.
 Please refer to the instructions below when preparing images for publication.

 To verify that you have fulfilled the requirements for electronic image preparation, use the following checklist.
 Each category is expanded below the checklist.

 ___ Black-and-white images are saved in grayscale mode (not black and white).

 ___ Photographic images are saved in RGB color mode (not CMYK or indexed color).

 ___ Files are submitted in native JPEG, TIFF, or PNG and are not embedded in another program such as Microsoft Word, PowerPoint, or Excel.